Learn more about our programs:

 Benefits Package

-JBBBSLA offers a compensation package that includes a competitive salary range commensurate with experience.
-Generous paid vacation and sick leave plus three additional personal days, paid federal and all no work permitted Jewish holidays (avg.
-13-19 holidays per year).
+JBBBSLA offers a compensation package that includes a competitive salary range ($25-$28/hour) commensurate with experience.
+Generous paid vacation and sick leave plus three additional personal days, paid federal and all no work Jewish holidays (avg.
+13-19 paid holidays per year.)
 Employer-paid benefits include 5% 403b retirement plan (after one year), paid vision and dental insurance, paid life insurance (after one year) and paid long-term disability insurance (after 60 days) paid Employee Assistance Program (EAP).
 Other benefits include a generous portion of employee’s medical premium paid, voluntary 403b retirement plan, voluntary Flexible Spending Account (FSA), Pet Insurance discounts, Legal and ID insurance discounts and opportunities for learning and professional development.

 To Apply: